Ashteroide/Mk3-Ashteroides-Homemade-Arduboy/README.md

 <h2>Gerber Files</h2>
 Available through the latest release

+<h2>Uploading Games</h2>

+SSD1306 can use the standard Arduboy library, but the SH1106 and most other screens require [Mr. Blinky's Homemade Library](https://github.com/MrBlinky/Arduboy-homemade-package)

 <h2>Other Details</h2>

 This was designed because my other homemade Arduboy had broken and I needed a new one, other designs had a lot of other stuff or different parts so I opted to make my own, through trial and error I was able to reach Mk3 (Mk1 and Mk2 failed unfortunately).
 The Battery does receive 4.2v so I highly recommend a battery with a circuit protection (I don't think it causes any issues with it though)